What to Do If Your CPA Doesn't File Your Taxes On Time: A Guide for Taxpayers

 Remember, as a taxpayer, the ultimate responsibility for your tax filings lies with you, even when using professional services.
 Staying proactive, being informed, and maintaining open communication can safeguard you against unforeseen complications.

-*Disclaimer: This news story is for informational purposes only and is not intended as legal or tax advice.
+*Disclaimer: This article is for informational purposes only and is not intended as legal or tax advice.
 Always consult with a professional regarding specific tax matters.*

 Comments